-Our opinion on the consolidated financial statements does not cover the Management Report and we will not express any form of assurance conclusion thereon.
+Management is responsible for the Management Report.
+Our opinion on the consolidated financial statements does not cover the Management Report.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the Management Report when it becomes available and, in doing so, consider whether the Management Report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the Management Report and, in doing so, consider whether the Management Report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.